 Armed Violence and Guns in Oceania

-The 20 nations of Oceania are no strangers to small arms.
-During World War II, island states in the south-west Pacific were home to thousands of armed troops, and suffered many bloody conflicts.
-More recently, small arms have reappeared as vectors of human rights abuse, death and injury.
+The 20 nations of Oceania are no strangers to armed violence.
+During World War II, island states in the south-west Pacific were occupied by many thousands of combatants, and suffered numerous bloody conflicts.
+More recently, small arms have re-emerged as vectors of human rights abuse, death and injury.

-Unlike neighbours in South-East and South Asia, the region is not afflicted with large-scale gun trafficking.
-Yet the Pacific experience demonstrates how deeply even a small number of small arms can damage small communities.
-In recent years the most destructive firearms used in crime and conflict in Pacific island nations were provided by soldiers and police.2 3 4 5
+Unlike neighbouring South-East and South Asia, the region is not afflicted with large-scale gun trafficking.
+Yet the Pacific experience does demonstrate how deeply even a small number of small arms can damage small communities.
+In recent years the most destructive firearms used in crime and conflict in Pacific island nations were provided not by foreign smugglers, but by the region's own soldiers and police.2 3 4 5

 For more information on armed violence and gun control laws in each country and territory of Oceania, please use the search tools in the left hand column.

 2003.‘Stockpiles and Trafficking in the Pacific: Armoury Management.’
 Small Arms in the Pacific.Geneva:Small Arms Survey, the Graduate Institute of International and Development Studies,31 March.
 (Q315)Full Citation

 2007.‘Statement on Stockpile Management.’
 National Report of New Zealand on its Implementation of the United Nations Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in All Its Aspects (UNPoA).New York:Permanent Mission of New Zealand to the United Nations,15 July.
 (Q185)Full Citation